Actively Recruiting

 - Brain metastasis larger than 3.5 cm or total brain metastases volume over 30 cc

-- Spinal instability score above 12
+- Spinal instability score greater than 12

-- Dominant brain metastasis requiring surgery
+- Dominant brain metastasis needing surgery

 AI-Screening